Arttu Ilomäki

-Arttu Ilomäki (born 12 June 1991) is a Finnish professional ice hockey forward who currently plays for HC TPS of Liiga.
+Arttu Ilomäki (born 12 June 1991) is a Finnish professional ice hockey forward who currently plays for HC Kometa Brno.

 Playing career

 Ilomäki began his youth and professional Liiga career with Tappara, although he has spent periods on loan with teams such as LeKi of Mestis.
 He has also played for KalPa and Lukko of Liiga.

 Following the 2018–19 season, playing 9 years in the Liiga, Ilomäki left as a free agent to sign his first contract abroad, agreeing to a two-year contract with Swedish club, Luleå HF of the SHL on April 24, 2019.